-- pneumonia is a chest infection - an infection of the lungs
+- pneumonia is an infection of the lungs

-- pneumonia causes cough, fever and problems with breathing
+- pneumonia can cause cough, fever and difficulty breathing

-- viral pneumonia is more common in children
+- viral pneumonia is more common in tamariki

-- most children make a complete recovery from pneumonia
+- most tamariki make a complete recovery from pneumonia

 What is pneumonia?

 What causes pneumonia?

-In children, especially young children, viral pneumonia is more common.
+In tamariki, especially young tamariki, viral pneumonia is more common.

-The viruses that cause viral pneumonia are catching (contagious) meaning they can spread easily between people.
-Most children and adults just get an upper respiratory infection ("head cold") with a runny nose.
+Yes, you can catch the viruses that cause viral pneumonia - they can spread easily between people.
+Most tamariki with a virus just get a cold.
 Only a few will get pneumonia.
-Virus infections, including viral pneumonia, are more common in winter.
+Viral infections, including viral pneumonia, are more common in winter.

 What puts my child at risk of getting pneumonia?

-Anyone can get pneumonia, but some children are more likely to than others.
-A child will be at greater risk of catching pneumonia if they:
+Anyone can get pneumonia, but some tamariki are more likely to than others.
+Tamariki are at greater risk of getting pneumonia if they:

 - are around cigarette smoke

-- have a long-lasting (chronic) condition that affects the lungs such as poorly controlled asthma, Bx (bronchiectasis) or cystic fibrosis
+- have a long-lasting condition that affects the lungs (such as bronchiectasis or cystic fibrosis)

-- are taking a medicine long-term that affects the immune (infection-fighting) system (such as steroids)
+- are taking a medicine that affects the infection-fighting (immune) system

 - were premature